Set Up Tableau CRM Apps

 - Click Add, and click Save.

-As we mentioned, both the custom and quick processes of assigning permissions is typical of Einstein Analytics and Analytics apps.
-Some Analytics apps require other steps or wizards to configure particular features.
+As we mentioned, both the custom and quick processes of assigning permissions is typical of Tableau CRM and Tableau CRM apps.
+Some apps require other steps or wizards to configure particular features.
 And of course, if an app works with specific Salesforce data, it needs access to those objects.
 The Help documentation can guide you on these specifics.